Sierra Leone Wedding Traditions

 Religious Wedding Ceremonies: Islamic and Christian

-Religious ceremonies follow either Islamic law (77% of weddings) or Christian traditions (22% of weddings), with services lasting 1-3 hours and involving 100-500 guests depending on the denomination and family prominence.
+Religious ceremonies follow either Islamic law or Christian traditions, with services lasting 1-3 hours and involving 100-500 guests depending on the denomination and family prominence.
+Islam is the predominant religion in Sierra Leone, followed by Christianity.

 Muslim Wedding Elements (en-AR-ni-kah)